Electrode-iOS/ELWebService/docs/Migrating-to-v2.md

 ### Response Handlers Must Now Return a `ServiceTaskResult`

-Swallow v2 introduces the `ServiceTaskResult` enum to control how values flow through the handler chain.
+ELWebService v2 introduces the `ServiceTaskResult` enum to control how values flow through the handler chain.
 This allows response handlers to run on the bg thread and pass processed data to the next response handler in the chain.

-Response handlers written for pre-v2 Swallow can be easily upgraded by having the handlers return `.Empty`.
+Response handlers written for pre-v2 ELWebService can be easily upgraded by having the handlers return `.Empty`.

-For more information about using `ServiceTaskResult` values in response handlers see the [ServiceTaskResult](https://github.com/TheHolyGrail/Swallow/blob/master/docs/Swallow-Programming-Guide.md#servicetaskresult) section of the programming guide.
+For more information about using `ServiceTaskResult` values in response handlers see the [ServiceTaskResult](https://github.com/TheHolyGrail/ELWebService/blob/master/docs/ELWebService-Programming-Guide.md#servicetaskresult) section of the programming guide.